Meet the Team

 Vikki Cohen is a Chartered Consultant Psychologist and Director of Treasure Keepers ®.

-‘I specialise in supporting the parents and carers of children with complex emotional and behavioural needs.
+‘I specialise in supporting the parents and carers of young people experiencing developmental trauma’

 Often these children are Looked After or Adopted (or on the ‘edge of care’).
-I also offer advice to birth families.
-I have specialised in this area since 2007.
+I have specialised in this area since 2007 and I believe passionately that high quality, responsive and creative services are needed for this vulnerable population.
 I have developed a bespoke intervention model which draws together my clinical experience and the latest research findings to offer support of the highest quality to families.

 I have worked in a variety of settings throughout my career including psychiatric hospitals, a crisis house, private-practice and in schools.

 I am a Mother to non-identical twin sons born in 2009 and an Honorary Consultant to TAMBA (Twins and Multiple Birth Association).
 I am a chartered member of the British Psychological Society and a registered member of the Health Care Professionals Council.
 I am an Associate Fellow of the British Psychological Society in recognition of professional services to the field.
 I am also a member of the Counselling Psychology division and the faculty for Children, Young People and their Families within the British Psychological Society’